 Thioglycollate broth is the enrichment broth most frequently used in diagnostic bacteriology.
 This broth supports growth of anaerobes, aerobes, microaerophilic, and fastidious microorganisms.
-It contains many nutrient factors, including casein, yeast, and beef extracts, and vitamins to enhance the growth of most medically important bacteria.
-Other nutrient supplements includes; oxidation-reduction indictor (resazurin), dextrose, vitamin K1, and hemin.
+It contains many nutritive factors, including casein, yeast, beef extracts, and vitamins to enhance the growth of most medically important bacteria.
+Other nutrient supplement includes; oxidation-reduction indicator (resazurin), dextrose, vitamin K1, and hemin.

 This medium also contains 0.075% agar to prevent convection currents from carrying atmospheric oxygen throughout the broth.
 This agar supplement and the presence of reducing agent thioglycolic acid create an anaerobic environment deeper in the tube which allows anaerobic bacteria to grow.